core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Consistently, upon the establishment of a new Security Context, the server may end up protecting a response by using a Security Context different from the one used to protect the group request (see {{ssec-key-rotation}}).
 In such a case:

 * The server MUST encode the Partial IV (Sender Sequence Number in network byte order), which is set to the Sender Sequence Number of the server; increment the Sender Sequence Number by one; compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.
-As specified in {{sec-group-key-management}}, upon the establishment of a new Security Context, the server MUST NOT reset its own Sender Sequence Number.
+As defined in {{sec-group-key-management}}, upon the establishment of a new Security Context, the server does not reset its own Sender Sequence Number, unless otherwise specified by the application.

 * The server MUST include in the response the 'Partial IV' parameter, which is set to the encoded Partial IV value above.